-a.
+- a.
 Non-Standard TA Requests (NSTAR) must be submitted to CG, MCIEAST-MCB CAMLEJ (AC/S, G-3/5) and must be endorsed by the unit's chain of command when a unit desires to train in an area or areas that is/are not designated as a RTA or training facility assigned to Range Control.
-Examples of such areas include cantonment areas which are highlighted in yellow on the Camp Lejeune Special Map and include Mainside, Courthouse Bay, Camp Johnson, Camp Geiger, Stone Bay/EOTG /MARSOC Complexes, Industrial Area, Hadnot Point (Mainside), French Creek, MCAS New River, family housing areas, and other areas.
-Although generally discouraged, requests to conduct field training within the cantonment area shall be forwarded to the CG MCIEAST-MCB CAMLEJ (AC/S G-3/5), for consideration and determination.
+Examples of such areas include cantonment areas which are highlighted in yellow on the Camp Lejeune Special Map and include Mainside, Courthouse Bay, Camp Johnson, Camp Geiger, Stone Bay/EOTG/MARSOC Complexes, Industrial Area, Hadnot Point (Mainside), French Creek, MCAS New River, family housing areas, and other areas.
+Although generally discouraged, requests to conduct field training within the cantonment area shall be forwarded to the CG MCIEAST-MCB CAMLEJ (AC/S G-3/5), for consideration and determination. - b.

-b.
-The requesting unit must submit such requests to the MCIEAST-MCB CAMLEJ G-3/5, Operations and Plans Division.

-c.
 NSTARs must be submitted to MCIEAST-MCB CAMLEJ (G-3/5 Operations and Plans), at least 30 working days prior to commencement of training.
 NSTARs require extensive coordination with MCIEAST-MCB CAMLEJ staff sections and tenant organizations depending on the training event.
 Late NSTARs will not normally be accepted.
-NSTARs that require use of A&E must be reviewed by the MCIEAST-MCB CAMLEJ ESO prior to approval.
+NSTARs that require use of A&E must be reviewed by the MCIEAST-MCB CAMLEJ ESO prior to approval. - c.

-d.
 NSTAR Request Format.
-Requests must include:

-- (1) Purpose of Request.

-- (2) Detailed Concept of Operations Narrative.

-- (3) Detailed Scheme of Maneuver (SOM).

-(4) Training and Readiness Goals of the Training Event (Core skills and tasks).

-- (5) Detailed Timeline of Training Events. - (6) Risk Assessment, including a signed RM Worksheet. - (7) Weapons and ammunition to be used if required. - (8) Individual and unit equipment to be used. - (9) Map Sheet/Layout outlining the exercise area if required.
+Requests must include: - (1) Purpose of Request. - (2) Detailed Concept of Operations Narrative. - (3) Detailed Scheme of Maneuver (SOM). - (4) Training and Readiness Goals of the Training Event (Core skills and tasks). - (5) Detailed Timeline of Training Events. - (6) Risk Assessment, including a signed RM Worksheet. - (7) Weapons and ammunition to be used if required. - (8) Individual and unit equipment to be used. - (9) Map Sheet/Layout outlining the exercise area if required.

-(10) Any environmental requirements or coordination as required or directed.
-Using Units may be required to submit a FEREIR to MCIEAST-MCB CAMLEJ EMD.

-(11) Unit POC, including full name, rank, billet, phone number, and e-mail address is required.

-f.
-The requesting unit shall be prepared to brief the unit's NSTAR concept and details to the MCIEAST-MCB CAMLEJ staff sections at a coordination meeting prior to the training event if requested by the AC/S G-3/5.

-g.
-The CG MCIEAST-MCB CAMLEJ is the final approving authority for all NSTARS.
+- (10) Any environmental requirements or coordination as required or directed as per Chapter 2 of this SOP.
+Using Units may be required to submit a FEREIR to MCIEAST-MCB CAMLEJ EMD. - (11) Unit POC, including full name, rank, billet, phone number, and e-mail address is required. - f.
+The requesting unit shall be prepared to brief the unit's NSTAR concept and details to the MCIEAST-MCB CAMLEJ staff sections at a coordination meeting prior to the training event if requested by the AC/S G-3/5. - g.
+The CG MCIEAST-MCB CAMLEJ is the final approving authority for all NSTARs.
 MCIEAST-MCB G-3/5 is the cognizant staff section.
 An action officer will be assigned, and a message released authorizing the event.
 Direct all NSTAR questions/issues to the MCIEAST-MCB CAMLEJ (G-3/5 Operations and Plans Division) at (910) 451-0375/451-8905.
 Direct Liaison Authority with other MCIEAST-MCB CAMLEJ organizations or staff sections shall not be assumed and must be requested.
-The MCIEAST-MCB CAMLEJ (G-3/5) will publish approval /disapproval/modification of all NSTARs via AMHS.
+The MCIEAST-MCB CAMLEJ (G-3/5) will publish approval /disapproval/modification of all NSTARs via AMHS. - 6.
+Bumping Procedures.
+A unit can be bumped off a live fire range/training facilities in order to support a higher priority /contingency as directed by appropriate command authority.